 Although it’s not an everyday occurrence, a bruised cervix is something that happens to women when they engage in vigorous intercourse.
-The cervix is at the end of the uterus which forms a canal between the uterus and the vagina.
+The cervix is a small canal that connects the uterus and the vagina.
 If you have never experienced a cervix bruising, then congratulations; because this is not an injury that you want to have.

 A bruised cervix happens when the small canal between the uterus and the vagina becomes sensitive, causing pain.
 The pain can be different in people.
-Some women only experience slight discomfort and pain, while others have experienced excruciating cramps.
+Some women only experience slight discomfort and pain, while others go through excruciating cramps.

 How is the Cervix Bruised?

 When a woman partakes in intense sex, the cervix is likely to experience trauma (1).
 This happens during penetration.
-It can be because of a penis or a sex toy.
-The object that is penetrating the vagina, hits the cervix continuously.
-This causes the cervix to experience trauma and get bruised.
+It can be from a penis or a sex toy.
+When the object that is penetrating the vagina hits the cervix continuously, it causes the cervix to experience trauma and get bruised.

 Generally, cervical bruising causes pain.
 But how it will feel for an individual depends on the level of bruising that has taken place.
-It can also depend on a person’s pain tolerance.
+The level of pain reported can also depend on a person’s pain tolerance level.

 How a bruised cervix feels is vastly different among women.
-For some women, it is extremely painful and they experience bleeding or spotting.
-Women have also reported that the cramps caused by cervical bruising can cause nausea.
+For some women, it is extremely painful accompanied by bleeding or spotting.
+Some also report nausea from extreme cramps.
 In some others, there is only mild discomfort that usually passes in a couple of days.

 When your cervix is continuously hit, you are definitely going to feel it.
-Some women experience pain while doing certain sex positions.
-They can try to avoid such positions to alleviate themselves from bruising their cervix.
+Some women experience pain during sexual intercourse in certain sex positions.
+They can try to avoid such positions.
 A few other symptoms of a bruised cervix are:

 Cramps or soreness in the region

 The cervix becomes tender and sensitive when the object penetrating the vagina repeatedly bumps it.
-Sometimes it can feel like a period cramp.
+Sometimes it can feel like abdominal pain or a period cramp.
 Or it can be a lot more intense than menstrual cramps.

 Nausea